Nancy Drew and the Hidden Staircase (1939 film)

 Nancy Drew and the Hidden Staircase is a 1939 American mystery film directed by William Clemens and written by Kenneth Garnet.
-It is fourth and last in a series of films starring Bonita Granville as teenage amateur detective Nancy Drew, Frankie Thomas as her boyfriend, and John Litel as her father.
+It is the fourth and final film in the original Nancy Drew film series and a sequel to Nancy Drew...
+Trouble Shooter (1939).
+The film stars Bonita Granville as teenage amateur detective Nancy Drew, Frankie Thomas as her boyfriend, and John Litel as her father.
 It was loosely based on the novel of the same name by Mildred Wirt Benson.
 The film was released by Warner Bros. on September 9, 1939.

 Plot

-The elderly Turnbull sisters want to donate their mansion for a children's hospital.
+Elderly sisters Rosemary and Floretta Turnbull want to donate their mansion for a children's hospital.
 However, their father's will states that at least one of them has to stay in the house every night for twenty years before they can inherit the estate; there are two weeks left to go.

 Then some strange things start occurring.
-A stranger forces his way past Nancy Drew (Bonita Granville) and brazenly searches the Drew house for related affidavits her lawyer father Carson (John Litel) has obtained.
-Then, the Turnbulls' chauffeur Phillips (Don Rowan) dies, though it is uncertain if it was a murder or a suicide.
+A stranger forces his way past Nancy Drew and brazenly searches the Drew house for related affidavits her lawyer father Carson has obtained.
+Then, the Turnbulls' chauffeur Phillips dies, though it is uncertain if it was a murder or a suicide.
 The frightened old ladies consider leaving their home.
-When Nancy recognizes the dead man as the trespasser, she begins investigating, dragging her boyfriend Ted Nickerson (Frankie Thomas) into one predicament after another, eventually getting him fired and jailed.
+When Nancy recognizes the dead man as the trespasser, she begins investigating, dragging her boyfriend Ted Nickerson into one predicament after another, eventually getting him fired and jailed.

-When police Captain Tweedy (Frank Orth) arrests the two sisters for Phillips' murder, their ownership is endangered.
-Just in time, Nancy and Ted discover a secret passageway in the basement linking it to the neighboring house, owned by Daniel Talbert (William Gould).
+When police Captain Tweedy arrests the two sisters for Phillips' murder, their ownership is endangered.
+Just in time, Nancy and Ted discover a secret passageway in the basement linking it to the neighboring house, owned by Daniel Talbert.
 Talbert would make a lot of money if a racetrack were to be built on the two properties, but the Turnbulls had turned down an offer to buy their place.